MicrosoftDocs/sql-docs/docs/connect/jdbc/always-encrypted-with-secure-enclaves.md

 Follow this [tutorial](../../relational-databases/security/tutorial-getting-started-with-always-encrypted-enclaves.md) to get started with secure enclaves.
 For more in-depth information, refer to [Always encrypted with secure enclaves](../../relational-databases/security/encryption/always-encrypted-enclaves.md).

 ## Connection String properties
-**enclaveAttestationUrl:** the endpoint url of the attestation service.
+**enclaveAttestationUrl:** the endpoint URL of the attestation service.

 **enclaveAttestationProtocol:** the protocol of the attestation service.
 Currently, the only supported value is **HGS**(Host Guardian Service).